instancio/instancio/website/docs/user-guide.md

 }
 ```
 !!! attention ""
-    <lnum>11</lnum> Settings passed in to the builder method take precedence over the injected settings.
+    <lnum>11</lnum> Settings passed to the builder method take precedence over the injected settings.

 Instancio supports `@WithSettings` placed on static and non-static fields.
 However, if the test class contains a `@ParameterizedTest` method, then the settings field *must be static*.